Soraia Ramos: Work

-In the Cape-Verdean artistic world, Ramos is the artist with the biggest international visibility.
-She is one of the biggest names in the Portuguese-speaking world, according to Público, having performed in Cape Verde, Mozambique, Angola, Guinea-Bissau, the United States, France, Switzerland, the Netherlands, and Luxembourg.
+In the Cape-Verdean artistic world, Ramos is an artist with international visibility.
+She is a recognizable name in the Portuguese-speaking world, according to Público, having performed in Cape Verde, Mozambique, Angola, Guinea-Bissau, the United States, France, Switzerland, the Netherlands, and Luxembourg.

 Ramos has also won the Best Female Artist in Central Africa award at the 6th edition of the African Muzik Magazine Awards (Afrimma) in 2020.
 That same year, she was nominated for four categories for the MTV Music Awards 2020: Best Female Africa, Best Lusophone, Best Female Central Africa and Best Collaboration.'
 In 2021, she was nominated for the African Muzik Magazine Awards for Best African Female, Best Lusophone and Best Collaboration.
 She also performed at the MTV Africa Music Awards 2021 in Kampala, Uganda, where she was nominated for Best Female Act and Best Lusophone Act.

 She was chosen at the end of 2021 to be the cover of the EQUAL playlist on Spotify, the biggest female-only playlist in the world, which led to her face being shown on advertisements at Times Square in New York.
 She was also on the cover of Africa playlist on Apple Music in 2022, becoming the first artist from the Portuguese-speaking world to do so.

 On 27 October 2023, Ramos released the album Cocktail.
 The album was given that name for the mixture of various genres.
 The album did not have any rules, and the results came in small moments that consolidated together.
 This was the result of the hard work that Ramos put in, sometimes recording in pajamas at her studio, said her producer Nelson de Sousa, who further described her as open to new experiences and ready to work at any time at night or day.
 Cocktail "is a constellation of Soraias", Ramos said, due to the various sounds, themes, messages, and feelings; Among them, she said, was the headaches that men have given her.

 The same month, Ramos performed at Festival Imminente at the Terreiro do Paço in Lisbon to a large audience.
-Performances of her first new album debuted on 30 March 2024 at the Coliseu, and the album has gained more than 30 million streams since it's launch.
+Performances of her first new album debuted on 30 March 2024 at the Coliseu, and the album has gained more than 30 million streams since its launch.
 Ramos was invited to participate at the Web Summit 2024 in Rio de Janeiro.